-- (a) The Division may terminate this Agreement for cause upon such written notice as is reasonable under the circumstances.
+(a) The Division may terminate this Agreement for cause upon thirty (30) days written notice.
 Cause shall include, but not be limited to, misuse of funds; fraud; lack of compliance with applicable rules, laws and regulations; failure to perform in a timely manner; and refusal by the Recipient to permit public access to any document, paper, letter, or other material subject to disclosure under Chapter 119, Fla.
-Stat., as amended. - (b) The Division may terminate this Agreement when it determines, in its sole discretion, that the continuation of the Agreement would not produce beneficial results commensurate with the further expenditure of funds, by providing the Recipient with thirty (30) calendar days prior written notice. - (c) The parties may agree to terminate this Agreement for their mutual convenience as evidenced by written amendment of this Agreement.
+Stat., as amended.

+(b) The Division may terminate this Agreement for convenience or when it determines, in its sole discretion, that the continuation of the Agreement would not produce beneficial results commensurate with the further expenditure of funds, by providing the Recipient with thirty (30) calendar days prior written notice.

+(c) The parties may agree to terminate this Agreement for their mutual convenience as evidenced by written amendment of this Agreement.
 The amendment shall establish the effective date of the termination and the procedures for proper closeout of the Agreement.

 (d) In the event that this Agreement is terminated, the Recipient will not incur new obligations for the terminated portion of the Agreement after the Recipient has received the notification of termination.
 The Recipient will cancel as many outstanding obligations as possible.
 Costs incurred after the date of receipt of notice of the termination will be disallowed.
-Notwithstanding the above, the Recipient shall not be relieved of liability to the Division by virtue of any breach of Agreement by the Recipient.
-The Division may, to the extent authorized by law, withhold any payments to the Recipient for purpose of set-off until such time as the exact amount of damages due the Division from the Recipient is determined.
+Notwithstanding the above, the purpose of set-off until such time as the exact amount of damages due the Division from the Recipient is determined.